ImperialCollegeLondon/natural_number_game/README.md

 ## Option 1: playing the game on your own computer.

 First, you will have to [install Lean, its maths library mathlib, and Visual Studio Code on your computer](https://github.com/leanprover-community/mathlib#installation).
+You will also need git and VS Code, but the Lean/mathlib installation instructions will take you through that.
+It will be better one day -- I promise.

 Once you have done this, you can clone and compile this repository with the following code:
 ```